 News

-Your pelvic floor muscles help to support: Fecal and urinary control Sexual function Stabilization of your core, which is the group of muscles that includes your lower back, hips and abs Your ...
+Pelvic Floor Exercises: How to Strengthen Pelvic Floor Muscles - MSNThese muscles support your pelvic organs, ...
+Stabilization of your core, which is the group of muscles that includes your lower back, hips and abs; Your pelvic organs staying in place ...

 Why it rocks: The bear crawl is a killer workout that recruits your transverse abdominis, pelvic floor, and spinal stabilizer muscles, says Chellsen.
 The dynamic movement also forces you to ...